 What would a GWC Club look like:

-A typical Club generally meets after school for 1-2 hours for 10-15+ sessions during the year, but you’ll have the flexibility to fully customize a schedule that works for you—whether you’re meeting virtually or in person.
+A typical Club generally meets after school for 1-2 hours for 10-15+ sessions during the year.
+You will have the flexibility to customize a schedule that works for you—whether you’re meeting virtually or in person.

-There are Clubs as small as 3 members, to as big as 30+!
+There are Clubs as small as 3 members, up to as large as 30+!

-There is space to host the Club at my school.
-Or, I can host virtually.
+Space to host the Club at your school.
+Or, it can be held virtually.

 Suggested Steps To Get Started: